jakeyoos/documents/02_view_basics.md

 <h2 style="color:rgb(100,81,138)">Other View Settings</h2>

-All of the additional view level settings that you can apply in LookML can be found on our [View Parameters](https://looker.com/docs/reference/view-reference) docs page.<br /><br />
+All of the additional view-level settings that you can apply in LookML can be found on our [View Parameters](https://looker.com/docs/reference/view-reference) docs page.<br /><br />